dtinth/jitter-analysis/README.md

     Maybe `server1` and `server2` just aren’t getting along well.
     We can’t know for sure, until we look at the results from all servers combined.

 6. Download the results from all servers.
+The `plays/download-results.yml` playbook will download the results to `private/results/` folder.

 7. Analyze the result.
+Some rudimentary analysis script is available at [result-analyzer.js](result-analyzer.js).